simmsb/garden/README.md

 - Receiver/ Base Station: This is a Raspberry Pi with a LoRa hat.
-  It continuously listens for messages from the transmitter and stores sensor readings in a prometheus database.
+  It continuously listens for messages from the transmitter and stores sensor readings in a influxdb database.

   It also hosts a control panel for turning on and off the pump.